nucleic/enaml/enaml/workbench/schema.rst

 ---------------
 The plugin manifest declares various metadata for the plugin as well as its extension points and extensions.
 The manifest is a json document with a single root object.
-The required properties of that object are defined below.
+The properties of that object are defined below.

 id
 	The globally unique identifier of the plugin.
 This identifier is used as the root namespace for all extension points defined by the plugin which do not provide a fully-qualified id.
-This value must be a string and should be in dot-separated form. e.g. "company.module.plugin"
+This value must be a string and should be in dot-separated form. e.g. "company.module.plugin".

 name
 	An optional human readable name for the plugin.
 This value is not used